TV SERIES WRITING

 JASON GANZEL

 And, ACTION!
-Get the ball rolling by meeting your super instructor, getting an overview of the course, as well as an introduction to your final assignment.
+Get the ball rolling by meeting your instructor, getting an overview of the course, as well as an introduction to your final assignment.

 - Instructor introduction